mamashuodedui/bootstrap-duallistbox/README.md

 - `moveAllLabel`, defaults to `'Move all'`, is the label for the "Move All" button.
 - `removeSelectedLabel`, defaults to `'Remove selected'`, is the label for the "Remove Selected" button.
 - `removeAllLabel`, defaults to `'Remove all'`, is the label for the "Remove All" button.
+- `copySelectedLabel, defaults to 'Copy'`, is the label for the "Copy" button.
+- `moveUpSelectedLabel, defaults to 'Up'`, is the label for the "Move Up" button.
+- `moveDownSelectedLabel, defaults to 'Down'`, is the label for the "Move Down" button.

 - `moveOnSelect`, defaults to `true`, determines whether to move `option`s upon selection.
 This option is forced to `true` on the Android browser.
 - `moveOnDoubleClick`, defaults to `true`, determines whether to move `option`s upon double click.
 This option is not used on the Android browser.
 - `preserveSelectionOnMove`, can be`'all'` (for selecting both moved elements and the already selected ones in the target list) or `'moved'` (for selecting moved elements only); defaults to `false`.